 The mechanism of the antihypertensive effects of beta-blocking agents has not been fully elucidated.
 However, several possible mechanisms have been proposed: (1) competitive antagonism of catecholamines at peripheral (especially cardiac) adrenergic neuron sites, leading to decreased cardiac output; (2) a central effect leading to reduced sympathetic outflow to the periphery; and (3) suppression of renin activity.

-The precise mechanism of action of Metoprolol in patients with suspected or definite myocardial infarction is not known.
+The precise mechanism of action of Metoprolol Tartrate in patients with suspected or definite myocardial infarction is not known.

-Significant beta-blocking effect (as measured by reduction of exercise heart rate) occurs within one hour after oral administration, and its duration is dose related.
-For example, a 50% reduction of the maximum effect after single oral doses of 20 mg, 50 mg and 100 mg occurred at 3.3 hours, 5 hours and 6.4 hours, respectively, in normal subjects.
+Significant beta-blocking effect (as measured by reduction of exercise heart rate) occurs within 1 hour after oral administration, and its duration is dose-related.
+For example, a 50% reduction of the maximum effect after single oral doses of 20, 50, and 100 mg occurred at 3.3, 5.0, and 6.4 hours, respectively, in normal subjects.
 After repeated oral dosages of 100 mg twice daily, a significant reduction in exercise systolic blood pressure was evident at 12 hours.
-When the drug was infused over a 10 minute period, in normal volunteers, maximum beta-blockade was achieved at approximately 20 minutes.
+When the drug was infused over a 10-minute period, in normal volunteers, maximum beta blockade was achieved at approximately 20 minutes.
 Equivalent maximal beta-blocking effect is achieved with oral and intravenous doses in the ratio of approximately 2.5:1.

 There is a linear relationship between the log of plasma levels and reduction of exercise heart rate.
 However, antihypertensive activity does not appear to be related to plasma levels.
 Because of variable plasma levels attained with a given dose and lack of a consistent relationship of antihypertensive activity to dose, selection of proper dosage requires individual titration.

-In several studies of patients with acute myocardial infarction, intravenous followed by oral administration of Metoprolol caused a reduction in heart rate, systolic blood pressure and cardiac output.
+In several studies of patients with acute myocardial infarction, intravenous followed by oral administration of Metoprolol Tartrate caused a reduction in heart rate, systolic blood pressure and cardiac output.
 Stroke volume, diastolic blood pressure and pulmonary artery end diastolic pressure remained unchanged.

-Metoprolol is extensively distributed with a reported volume of distribution of 3.2 to 5.6 L/kg.
+Distribution: Metoprolol is extensively distributed with a reported volume of distribution of 3.2 to 5.6 L/kg.
 About 10% of Metoprolol in plasma is bound to serum albumin.
 Metoprolol is known to cross the placenta and is found in breast milk.
 Metoprolol is also known to cross the blood brain barrier following oral administration and CSF concentrations close to that observed in plasma have been reported.
 Metoprolol is not a significant P-glycoprotein substrate.

-Elimination of Metoprolol is mainly by biotransformation in the liver.
+Elimination: Elimination of Metoprolol Tartrate is mainly by biotransformation in the liver.
 The mean elimination half-life of Metoprolol is 3 to 4 hours; in poor CYP2D6 metabolizers the half-life may be 7 to 9 hours.
 Approximately 95% of the dose can be recovered in urine.
 In most subjects (extensive metabolizers), less than 5% of an oral dose and less than 10% of an intravenous dose are excreted as unchanged drug in the urine.
-In poor metabolizers, up to 30% or 40% of oral or intravenous doses, respectively, may be excreted unchanged; the rest is excreted by the kidneys as metabolites that appear to have no beta-blocking activity.
-The renal clearance of the stereoisomers does not exhibit stereo-selectivity in renal excretion.
+In poor metabolizers, up to 30% or 40% of oral or intravenous doses, respectively, may be excreted unchanged; the rest is excreted by the kidneys as metabolites that appear to have no beta blocking activity.
+The renal clearance of the stereo-isomers does not exhibit stereo-selectivity in renal excretion.

-The geriatric population may show slightly higher plasma concentrations of Metoprolol as a combined result of a decreased metabolism of the drug in elderly population and a decreased hepatic blood flow.
+Geriatric patients: The geriatric population may show slightly higher plasma concentrations of Metoprolol as a combined result of a decreased metabolism of the drug in elderly population and a decreased hepatic blood flow.
 However, this increase is not clinically significant or therapeutically relevant.

-Since the drug is primarily eliminated by hepatic metabolism, hepatic impairment may impact the pharmacokinetics of Metoprolol.
+Hepatic Impairment: Since the drug is primarily eliminated by hepatic metabolism, hepatic impairment may impact the pharmacokinetics of Metoprolol.
 The elimination half-life of Metoprolol is considerably prolonged, depending on severity (up to 7.2 h).

-In this study, patients treated with Metoprolol received the drug both very early (intravenously) and during a subsequent 3 month period, while placebo patients received no beta-blocker treatment for this period.
+In this study, patients treated with Metoprolol received the drug both very early (intra-venously) and during a subsequent 3-month period, while placebo patients received no beta-blocker treatment for this period.
 The study thus was able to show a benefit from the overall Metoprolol regimen but cannot separate the benefit of very early intravenous treatment from the benefit of later beta-blocker therapy.
 Nonetheless, because the overall regimen showed a clear beneficial effect on survival without evidence of an early adverse effect on survival, one acceptable dosage regimen is the precise regimen used in the trial.
-Because the specific benefit of very early treatment remains to be defined however, it is also reasonable to administer the drug orally to patients at a later time as is recommended for certain other beta-blockers.
+Because the specific benefit of very early treatment remains to be defined however, it is also reasonable to administer the drug orally to patients at a later time as is recommended for certain other beta blockers.